 This site is not as convenient for the town and provisions as the two marinas before the bridge.
-The nearest source of provisions is an open all hours Londis about 10 minutes walk away.
+The nearest source of provisions is an open all hours ASDA about 30 minutes walk away.

 The mooring pontoon belonging to this club is on the North side of Lake Lothing, more or less opposite the ABP Marina.
 Visitors may be able to make use of the clubs pontoon, and the best plan would be to contact the moorings officer, John Cooper.